aklivity/zilla-docs/src/README.md

     details: Install Zilla, connect it to your Kafka Cluster, and define your first API endpoints.
     link: /get-started/install/

-  - title: "Todo" App Example
+  - title: Todo App Example
     icon: vault
     details: Create a "Todo" application using a CQRS design pattern that's backed by Apache Kafka and Zilla.
     link: /examples/todo-app/build.html